chrieke/geojson-validator/README.md

 <br>

 ## TODO:
-- Put on website projects
 - Automatically fix geometries
-- Release 0.1, delete 0.0.1
 - Check for incorrect geometry data type in type vs. geometry pattern
 - bbox order and other criteria
 - Multihtreading?
-- Add tests for invalid/prob for each geometry type (gpt)
+- Add tests for invalid/prob for each geometry type
-- refactor main
 - add bbox option?

 No: